-This publication is not intended for the salesperson who works in a store, sells through a retail sales outlet, or sells the employer's product away from the employer's place of business.
+Who is not a direct seller?
+You are not a direct seller if you are employed in a store, sell through a retail sales outlet, or sell your employer's product away from the employer's place of business.

 Useful Items